 5. Selling to a marketplace for non-market-ready houses

 A new option, Sundae, is a marketplace for homes that are not market-ready.
 Sundae exists to help off-market sellers maximize the value they get from their home when they sell.
 We are committed to getting you the highest price possible.
 We can do this because we don’t charge fees, and we have a large network of vetted investors who compete to buy your property.
-We also offer assistance, like providing a $10,000 cash advance to help with moving costs.
+We also offer assistance, like providing a cash advance of up to a $10,000 to help with moving costs for eligible sellers.

 Sundae’s goal is to help you get the best outcome when you’re selling a house that needs some love.
 This means we are happy to provide advice to people trying to think through their options.
 If you get an offer, the investors in our marketplace can almost certainly beat it, and we’ll be transparent with you about whether or not it’s a good offer.
 Don’t hesitate to call us and ask.